Homemade Cleaners: Multipurpose, Walls, Herbal & More

 - Mix ingredients and store in tightly-capped container.

-- Can be used for cleaning counter tops, appliances, tile flooring, etc.
+- Can be used on counter tops, appliances, tile flooring, etc.

 1 gallon warm water